You Don't Think Between Thoughts

 There's no effort required.
 The gap is already happening.
 You're not creating it.
 You're just looking where you haven't been looking.

-If you don't think between thoughts, then the self that feels like it's always been there, solid, continuous, carrying its history and its worries and its unfinished business, is not quite as permanent as it appears.
+If you don't think between thoughts, then the self that feels like it has always been there, solid, continuous, carrying its history and its worries and its unfinished business, is not quite as permanent as it appears.

 It assembles when a thought becomes personal.